moeice34/moeice34/README.md

 - 👋 Hi, I’m Mohammad Nofal
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Network Engineering & Security
 - 🌱 I’m currently learning Networking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Network designs and protocls
-- 📫 How to reach me via email: moe.nofal@yahoo.com
+- 📫 How to reach me via email/phone: moe.nofal@yahoo.com, (708)821-7611
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Give me a random date, i can find what day of the week it falls on.
 Example 03/01/1918.
 03/01/1918 is a Friday.
 I didn't look it up, I swear.